franreyn/pimaonline-strataui/docs/how-to-dev/widgets/media-widget.md

 ## CSS

-The styles for the `media widget` are based off of the tags used.
+The styles for the media widget are based off of the tags used.

 ### Utility Classes

-There are two utility classes used for the `media widget`.
+There are two utility classes used for the media widget.

 #### Aspect Ratio Utility Classes